SNodeC/snode.c/README.md

 -   Remember, the required functionality:
     -   The *client shall start* sending data to the server.
     -   The *server shall reflect* the received data back to the client.
-    -   Also, the client shall reflect the received data back to the server.
+    -   The client shall reflect the received data back to the server.

 -   Also remember:
     -   We need to derive the `EchoServerContext` and `EchoClientContext` from the base class `core::socket::stream::SocketContext`.